ngallo/bddoc/README.md

 build -samples clean
 ```

-**NOTE**: Build.sh file can be used via Git Bash instead of the build.cmd file
+**NOTE**: Build.sh file can be used via Git Bash instead of the build.cmd file.

 *For instance:*
 ```
 bash build.sh -r